Skip to main content

 Nginx

-nginx is often used as a reverse proxy in front of the application, to dispatch to different backend programs based on the request route or other characteristics.
-In such a case it is recommended to run nginx and the application through a process manager like supervisor.
+Nginx serves as a reverse proxy in front of the application, dispatching to different backends based on the request route or other characteristics.
+Run Nginx and the application through a process manager like Supervisor.

 [program:nginx]